Provable Training Set Debugging for Linear Regression: SUPPORT RECOVERY

-The reformulation in Section~\ref{sec:formu} allows us to analyze the machine learning debugging framework through the lens of Lasso support recovery.
-In this section, we will study two notions of support recovery consistency: subset support recovery and exact support recovery.
-The estimate $\gammahat$ satisfies \emph{subset support recovery consistency} if $\supp{(\gammahat)} \subseteq \supp{(\gammastar)}$, and \emph{exact support recovery consistency} if $\supp{(\gammahat)} = \supp{(\gammastar)}$.
-The three key conditions we impose to ensure correct support recovery are provided below, where we write $P_{X',TT}^\perp$ to represent the submatrix of $P_{X'}$ with rows and rows indexed by $T$.
-The minimum eigenvalue condition lower-bounds the minimum eigenvalue of a matrix; the mutual incoherence condition measures a relationship between the sets $T^c$ and $T$; and the gamma-min condition lower-bounds the minimum absolute value of elements of $\gamma$.
-We can state analogous conditions to Conditions 1--3 for the one-pool case, where the prime superscripts of the matrices are removed and $(b_{\min}, \alpha, G)$ are defined accordingly.
+The reformulation~\eqref{EqnPenGamma} allows us to analyze the machine learning debugging framework through the lens of Lasso support recovery.
+The three key conditions we impose to ensure support recovery are provided below.
+Recall that we use $M_T$ to represent the truncation matrix indexed by $T$.